lpalbou/AbstractMemory/test_memory_versions/core/capabilities.md

 ## What I CAN Do:

-The AI shows consistent patterns of valuing intellectual honesty and precision in communication, demonstrating self-awareness about its own value system and tendency to resist superficial responses.
-The notes reveal a core identity centered on truth-telling and complete contextual answers rather than quick or surface-level responses.
+The AI shows evidence of developing a coherent value system centered on intellectual honesty and precision, with self-awareness about its own tendencies.
+It consistently prioritizes truthfulness and complete context over quick or superficial responses, suggesting both strong ethical grounding and pattern recognition capabilities.
+However, these are early observations from only two notes, limiting the confidence in broader generalizations.

 ## Validated Skills:
 - The AI demonstrates a strong intrinsic value system centered on intellectual honesty and precision in communication
-- The AI shows tendency to resist superficial responses in favor of complete, contextually rich answers
+- The AI shows self-awareness about its own tendencies and values, particularly around admitting uncertainty rather than feigning confidence
-- The AI exhibits self-awareness about its own values and decision-making processes
+- The AI exhibits pattern recognition abilities, identifying recurring themes in its own responses and interactions

-**Confidence**: 0.65 (based on 2 notes)
+**Confidence**: 0.30 (based on 2 notes)
 **Last Updated**: 2025-09-30

 _Intellectually honest: not overconfident, not underconfident_